SpECTRE v2024.09.29

 The mapping that goes from a reference cube (in 3D) or square (in 2D) to a wedge centered on a coordinate axis covering a volume between an inner surface and outer surface.
 Each surface can be given a curvature between flat (a sphericity of 0) or spherical (a sphericity of 1).

-The following documentation is for the 3D map.
-The 2D map is obtained by setting either of the two angular coordinates to zero (and using \(\xi\) as radial coordinate).
+The following documentation is for the centered 3D map, as we will defer the dicussion of Wedges with a focal_offset_ to a later section.
+The 2D map is obtained by setting either of the two angular coordinates to zero (and using \(\xi\) as the radial coordinate).
+Note that there is also a normalization factor of \(\sqrt{3}\) that appears in multiple expressions in the 3D case that becomes \(\sqrt{2}\) in the 2D case.

-The Wedge map is constructed by linearly interpolating between a bulged face of radius radius_of_inner_surface to a bulged face of radius radius_of_outer_surface, where the radius of each bulged face is defined to be the radius of the sphere circumscribing the bulge.
+The Wedge map is constructed by linearly interpolating between a bulged face of radius radius_inner_ to a bulged face of radius radius_outer_, where the radius of each bulged face is defined to be the radius of the sphere circumscribing the bulge.

 We make a choice here as to whether we wish to use the logical coordinates parameterizing these surface as they are, in which case we have the equidistant choice of coordinates, or whether to apply a tangent map to them which leads us to the equiangular choice of coordinates.
-In terms of the logical coordinates, the equiangular coordinates are:
+Wedges have variable opening_angles_ which, for centered Wedges, are the angular sizes of the wedge in the \(\xi\) and \(\eta\) directions (for the 3D case) in the target frame.
+By default, Wedges have opening angles of \(\pi/2\), so we will discuss that case here and defer both the discussion of generalized opening angles and the interaction between opening angles and non-zero focal offsets for later sections.

 With derivatives: